-Certain direct costs related to the acquisition, development and exploration of the mining properties are capitalized until the technical feasibility and commercial viability of the property is determined.
-Viability of the project is determined using management's assessment of several factors including production levels, mineral recovery levels, attainment of required mining permits, and other relevant factors.
+Certain direct costs related to the acquisition, advancement and exploration of the mining properties are capitalized until the technical feasibility and commercial viability of the property is determined.
+Viability of the project is determined using management's assessment of several factors including operational levels, mineral recovery levels, attainment of required mining permits, and other relevant factors.
 Until technical feasibility and commercial viability is achieved, the Company will continue to follow their significant accounting policy for exploration and evaluation assets.
 The timing of commercial viability also has an impact on the going concern assumption.
-Currently, the Company anticipates moving to full scale mining and commercial levels of production in 2013/14 once it receives its mining rights from the South African Department of Mineral Resources.
+Currently, the Company anticipates a final decision to a move to full scale mining and commercial levels of operations in 2014/15 once it receives its mining rights from the South African Department of Mineral Resources and after performing an economic assessment.